 That's what a witness does.
-He is always looking for the opportunities he knows God will send his way to tell people about Jesus.
+He is always looking for God-sent opportunities to tell people about Jesus.
 A witness knows that people need to hear about Jesus.
-Not about us, but about Jesus.
+Not about me, but about Him.

 That raises a question.
 Why do people need to hear about Jesus?
-That brings us to our second point.
+This brings us to John's second point.
 One, there are many witnesses.
-Two...
+Two, there's only one light.